-UPPAbaby has only 2-year warranty from the original date of purchase and you have to be the original owner.
-Here is more information on the warranty.
+UPPAbaby has only a 2-year warranty from the original date of purchase and you have to be the original owner.

-For 2015 UPPAbaby Cruz is available in eight colors: denny, georgie, jake, lindsey, pascal, maeve, maya, and samantha.
-All of the strollers have a a black frame.
+The UPPAbaby Cruz is available in eight colors: denny, georgie, jake, lindsey, pascal, maeve, maya, and samantha.
+All of the strollers have a black frame.

 Where to buy it

-My favorite place to buy strollers and a lot of other baby items is Amazon.
-It usually has the lowest prices, free shipping, free returns and no sales tax.
-How great is that?
-You can get 2015 UPPAbaby Cruz in one of the five beautiful colors for around around $499 – $530 on Amazon (free shipping/free returns and no sales tax) or get the whole travel system with Mesa car seat for around $800.
+You can get UPPAbaby Cruz in one of the five beautiful colors for around $499 – $530 or get the whole travel system with a Mesa car seat for around $800.
 The price does vary depending on the color.
 The bassinet can be purchased separately for around $190.